 Why is it important to talk about the lack of diagnosis in women and girls?

 Many women have gone undiagnosed throughout their childhood and into adulthood.
 Often, it is when their child is being assessed for autism, that they realize a lot of their traits and behaviours overlap with their child.
 They identify the same behaviours in their childhood that were dismissed or told were unacceptable and learned to repress those traits to people please or fit in socially.

-Many women struggle with their mental health throughout most of their lives and have been told they have a wide variety of mental health diagnoses like Anxiety, Bipolar Personality Disorder (BPD), Attention-Deficit/Hyperactivity Disorder (ADHD), Depression, and have a general lack of understanding of who they are at their core, feel often misunderstood and labelled as overly-sensitive, emotional, empathic, or hypochondriac.
+Many women struggle with their mental health throughout most of their lives and have been told they have a wide variety of mental health diagnoses like Anxiety, Borderline Personality Disorder (BPD), Attention-Deficit/Hyperactivity Disorder (ADHD), Depression, and have a general lack of understanding of who they are at their core, feel often misunderstood and labelled as overly-sensitive, emotional, empathic, or hypochondriac.

 Girls learn at an early age to mask and often keep masking well into their adult life.
 It is often when they remove the mask that they realize they do not know who they are and have spent most of their lives trying to fit in socially, while they have lost their own identity of self.
 Masking can often lead to burnout, which can make executive function and day-to-day tasks very challenging.

 “Many women have gone undiagnosed throughout their childhood and into adulthood.”

 Pursuing a diagnosis typically can come from a woman who wants to heal from past experiences, trauma, personal growth, self-discovery, understand their mental health, and sometimes on the recommendation from a Doctor, Counsellor or Psychiatrist.